 Every year, millions of children in this country are exposed to violence, yet few of these children ever receive help in recovering from the psychological damage caused by this experience.
 The first crucial step in protecting our children is to identify and provide timely and effective help to those who already are being victimized by violence.

 Research now shows that trauma can undermine children’s ability to learn, form relationships, and function appropriately in the classroom.
-Handle with Care (HWC) programs support children exposed to trauma and violence through improved communication and collaboration between law enforcement, schools agencies and community agencies, and connects families, schools and communities to community services.
+HWC programs support children exposed to trauma and violence through improved communication and collaboration between law enforcement, school agencies and community agencies, and connects families, schools and communities to community services.

 Teachers have been trained on the impact of trauma on learning, and are incorporating many interventions to mitigate the negative impact of trauma for identified students, including: sending students to the nurse to rest (when a HWC has been received and the child is having trouble staying awake or focusing); re-teaching lessons; postponing testing; small group counseling by school counselors; and referrals to counseling, social service or advocacy programs.
 The school also may implement school-wide interventions to help create a trauma sensitive school (Greeters; pairing students with an adult mentor in the school; utilization of a therapy dog; and “thumbs up/thumbs down” to indicate if a student is having a good day or a bad day).

 Juvenile Assessment Center